 A team may play with as few as 6 players, but any fewer than 6 at 10 minutes after game time is considered a forfeit.
 After 2 forfeits, a team loses post-season play privileges.
 Scores for forfeited games should be reported as a 1-0 loss for the forfeiting team.

-Teams are required to have an adult coach present at all games.
+Teams are required to have an adult coach present at all games and practices.
 The head coach must be at least 21 years old.
 This coach need not have ultimate knowledge but must be actively involved.
 This means (s)he must participate in all game time communications, be fully present for all games, mentor any younger coaches, and step forward if something should go awry on the field or on the sidelines.

 The most commonly broken rules are no dogs on athletic fields (grass or synthetic), and no food on synthetic fields.
 Please follow these and all posted field rules, or we could lose our field privileges.